Giving: hand research

 Global statistics have indicated that the 'first swine flu wave' peaked early in august (week 32 to 34).

-Untill week 41 the global 'momentum' of the H1N1 virus has been slowing down, but in week 42 the first sign of the second 'global swine flu wave' had already become manifest!
+Untill week 41 the global 'momentum' of the H1N1 virus had been slowing down, but in week 42 the first signs of the second 'global swine flu wave' arrived.
+During the past few weeks (week 49-52) various reports point out that the global activity of the H1N1 influenza A virus has likely peaked in week 50!

-Is the slogan for swine flu prevention still appropatiate? - Anyway: '... think about your hand hygiene!'
+Is the slogan for swine flu prevention still appropatiate???

 SWINE FLU UPDATE:

-A short update on the swine flu pandemic with some official statistics reported by the ECDC - NOTICE: Wikipedia, Flucount.org & FluTracker present 'unofficial' figures that are updated on a daily basis.
+A short update on the swine flu pandemic with some official statistics reported by the ECDC - NOTICE: Wikipedia & FluTracker present 'unofficial' figures that are updated on a daily basis.

 The swine flue pandemic: a global map with up to date data.
 'Click' on the map for updated figures!